MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/New-AzureRmKeyVault.md

 ```

 ### -Sku
 Specifies the SKU of the key vault instance.
-For information about which features are available for
-each SKU, see the Azure Key Vault Pricing website (http://go.microsoft.com/fwlink/?linkid=512521).
+For information about which features are available for each SKU, see the [Azure Key Vault Pricing website](https://go.microsoft.com/fwlink/?linkid=512521).

 ```yaml
 Type: SkuName